Multicultural Postdoctoral Residency

 Description of Residency:

 The Multicultural Postdoctoral Residency is a 1500-hour program beginning in mid-August, 2020 and ending late-May 2021, with an option to extend through August 2021.
 A postdoctoral resident will be expected to perform all the duties of a generalist clinician in a comprehensive multicultural university counseling center and will receive supervision according to the State of California Board of Psychology guidelines.
 Duties include but are not limited to: short-term individual, group, and couples counseling; possible supervision of practicum students; clinical assessment and referral; crisis intervention; consultation with students, faculty, staff, and parents; and development of campus outreach activities for a target population (e.g., International students, Men's issues, students who identify with a specific religious group, students with disabilities, Pride Center, Cross-cultural center).
 The Multicultural postdoctoral residency also provides the opportunity to develop or continue an area of emphasis regarding cultural diversity.
 Applicants will need to indicate their area of interest for the specialization in their application cover letter.

-Due to the unique professional development needs of Postdoctoral Residents, we encourage involvement in numerous forms of training and supervision of predoctoral interns and practicum counselors.
+Due to the unique professional development needs of Postdoctoral Residents, we encourage involvement in numerous forms of training and supervision of psychology interns and practicum counselors.
 Postdoctoral residents attend Social Justice & Outreach Seminar, have the opportunity to co-lead Training Seminar, attend a Supervision of Supervision seminar, and provide secondary supervision (30 minutes per week) to a practicum counselor (during the second semester).

 Multicultural Postdoctoral Residency Emphasis Area